leanprover-community/mathlib3/.docker/README.md

 or install a [gitpod browser extension](https://www.gitpod.io/docs/browser-extension/) which will add buttons directly on github.

-(If people like gitpod we can add links in the PR template.)

 You can enable gitpod for repositories importing mathlib as a dependency simply by creating the file `/.gitpod.yml` containing: